appliedblockchain/launchpad.js/LOGGING.md

 Bunyan supports custom streams too.
 A custom stream is a function, which can be written to push data into other services and cloud services like `Papertrail` and `Sentry`.

-Find more third party stream [here](https://github.com/trentm/node-bunyan/wiki/Awesome-Bunyan#streams).
+Find more third party streams [here](https://github.com/trentm/node-bunyan/wiki/Awesome-Bunyan#streams).

 Example to send error to Sentry.
 Also [refer](https://stackoverflow.com/questions/53310580/sentry-node-integration-to-wrap-bunyan-log-calls-as-breadcrumbs)